How to choose the right digital marketing agency. And avoid the expensive mistake most businesses make first.

 Not who pitches you.
 The person who will log into your ad account on a Tuesday morning when something breaks.
 Ask for their name, their experience, and their current client load.
 If you get a vague answer about a “dedicated team,” that is your answer.

-2. Can I see two case studies from businesses like mine — with real numbers?
+2. Can I see two case studies from businesses like mine, with real numbers?
+Think With Google publishes case studies you can use as a benchmark.

 Not logos.
 Not testimonials.
 Actual results: what was the starting point, what did they do, what changed, over how long.
 If they cannot produce two, they have not done the work at the level you need.